GfellerLab/MixMHC2pred/README.md

 Latest version of MixMHC2pred is available at <https://github.com/GfellerLab/MixMHC2pred>.

+Check the file *NEWS* to see the main changes of the given version.

 ## Web application

 MixMHC2pred is also available as a web application at
 <http://mixmhc2pred.gfellerlab.org>.

 ## License